erizov/Professor/semester_15/lecture_106_nosql_advanced_topics/nosql_data_modeling/README.md

 ## Often Used Together With

-Nosql Data Modeling is commonly used in combination with:
+Informationl Data Modeling is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques